4rm/Ricoh-Resource-Monitor/README.md

 # Ricoh-Resource-Monitor
-Small program that monitors ink and paper tray levels at work.
-I didn't want to manually check every individual printer, so this program checks them all at once.
+GUI to monitor ink and paper tray levels at work.
+All printers are checked at once to avoid manually checking each one.

 <img src="https://i.imgur.com/zL5D5ZF.png" alt="Ricoh Resource Monitor screenshot">